Hotels near Paloma Park

 Which hotels near Paloma Park offer free breakfast?

-Which hotels near Paloma Park have a pool?
+Which hotels near Paloma Park have an outdoor pool?

 Which hotels near Paloma Park offer free parking?